 FREE PRINTABLE HANUKKAH GIFT TAGS:

 For the Hanukkah cards, I also went a little old-time, though not as much.
 The one card shows a slightly abstract version of the Menorah glowing in a starry night.
 The others are again, torn paper, plaid, and a kind-of watercolor design.

 I usually try to print out my printables, to show them to you in real life, but with these holiday gift tags, I had a hard time.
 I did print out the Christmas version, but when I printed the Hanukkah one, my printer ran out of Cyan ink (the blue one.)
 That’s rather essential for Hanukkah, don’t you think?
 Unfortunately my replaced ink isn’t working, so until I figure that out, I’ll have to provide mock-ups of my printables instead of print-outs.
 I do apologize.

 HOW TO PRINT AND ASSEMBLE YOUR FREE PRINTABLE HOLIDAY GIFT TAGS:

 - Cut them out with regular scissors, or with a paper trimmer (you can stack and do a lot at once if you use this.
 Just make sure that they are secured to each other so that you get an even cut.)

 - I recommend using a paper punch for the hole

 - Add them to your gifts using pretty ribbons, twines, and ropes!

 These holiday gift tags are a pretty large size.
 I made it that way as it’s easier to print smaller than bigger.
 This way, it works for your larger gifts.
-Plus, if you need it for something smaller, you can just scale it down and print it smaller.
+Plus, if you need it for something smaller, you can just scale it down.

 Which holiday will you be celebrating this winter?
 How do you celebrate?
 Wishing you and your family a happy holiday!